Missy Hyatt

 Melissa Ann Hiatt (born October 16, 1963), better known by her ring name, Missy Hyatt, is an American retired professional wrestling valet, commentator, model and occasional professional wrestler.
-She is best known for her appearances with World Championship Wrestling from 1987 to 1994; she has also appeared with World Class Championship Wrestling, the Universal Wrestling Federation, the World Wrestling Federation, Extreme Championship Wrestling, and Impact Wrestling.
+She is best known for her appearances with World Championship Wrestling from 1987 to 1994; she has also appeared with World Class Championship Wrestling, the Universal Wrestling Federation (now,WWE), the World Wrestling Federation, Extreme Championship Wrestling, and Impact Wrestling.

 Professional wrestling career

 World Class Championship Wrestling (1985–1986)

 Hyatt's professional wrestling career began in September 1985 when she was hired by the Dallas, Texas-based promotion World Class Championship Wrestling (WCCW) as a valet for her then-boyfriend, professional wrestler John Tatum.
 She became known for hitting her rivals with a "loaded" Gucci purse.
 She was embroiled in a feud with another valet in WCCW, Sunshine.
 This rivalry culminated into a mud-pit match at Texas Stadium in 1986.

 Universal Wrestling Federation (1986–1987)

 In mid-1986, Hyatt and Tatum joined the Oklahoma-based Universal Wrestling Federation.
 Hyatt quickly began a lengthy feud with fellow valet Dark Journey that lasted until early-1987.
 Hyatt and Tatum joined Eddie Gilbert's stable, "Hot Stuff International", which was eventually renamed "Hot Stuff & Hyatt International".
-After a disagreement between Tatum and Gilbert, Hyatt aligned herself with Gilbert by hitting him with her loaded purse during a bout between the two men.
+After a disagreement between Tatum and Gilbert, Hyatt aligned herself with Gilbert by hitting Tatum with her loaded purse during a bout between the two men.